Nicolás Bravo: Second Presidency

 In the early dawn hours of that day there had been skirmishes in the Ciudadela and throughout the morning the Celaya Battalion had remained stationed in the corridor contiguous to the hall where congress met in order to prevent the deputies from entering.
 Most of them met at the home of the president of the congress Francisco Elorriaga and they directed a memo to President Bravo, asking him if they could continue their sessions, and the reply explained that "every garrison has pronounced against congress except myself and the commandant general of Mexico State."
 Most deputies then agreed to publish a manifesto explaining that the executive which had long been interfering with their labors had now used armed forces to dissolve the congress.

-While Bravo himself was against the dissolution of congress made it so that the Junta of Notables would be composed of individuals known for their knowledge and patriotism.
+While Bravo himself was against the dissolution of congress, he made it so that the Junta of Notables would be composed of individuals known for their knowledge and patriotism.
 The Junta was to last six months, during which the Bases of Tacubaya would reign as a provisional constitution.
 The council of government would continue to function.
 Another decree on 23 December declared that the Junta of Notables would call itself the national legislature, and the eighty individuals who were to make it up were finally named.

-The Junta opened its sessions on 6 January 1843, and General Valencia and Quintana Roo were elected president and vice president of the congress respectively.
-The Departmental Juntas which had not supporter the Bases of Tacubaya were dissolved.
+The Junta opened its sessions on 6 January 1843, and General Valencia and Quintana Roo were elected president and vice president of the congress, respectively.
+The Departmental Juntas which had not supported the Bases of Tacubaya were dissolved.
 During this time President Bravo established the medical-military Health Corp, and also established a mint in Culicacan.
-He also recruited four hundred forty men into the military and declared that official stationery must only use paper manufactured in Mexico.
+He also recruited 440 men into the military and declared that official stationery must only use paper manufactured in Mexico.

 Bravo and Santa Anna became suspicious of Mariano Paredes who had played such a key role in establishing the Bases of Tacubaya, but who now began to express dissatisfaction with the government.
 He was invited to join the Junta and then made commandant general of Mexico State, and later arrested for speaking against the government, but eventually acquitted.
-Bravo would eventually resign on 5 May, after growing tired of playing the role of Santa Anna's puppet.
+Bravo eventually resigned on 5 May, after growing tired of playing the role of Santa Anna's puppet.